Preethi-2306/Function-concepts-in-c/Functions and recursion.md

 ->Keeps its value between function calls (if declared inside a function).
 ->Used when you want persistence but don’t want global access.

+//RECURSION:- It can be defined when a function calls itself, to make the big program into smaller parts and the smaller part's result
+//will be given to the called function to process it more to get the result -> whatever iteraiton can do , recursion can do the same work ->disadvantage we can say how iteration has infinite loop(when we give true in do while loop it will crete and infinite loop and memory is fully used up) and recursion has stack overflow(means memory is used up, when there is no given base condition given )